The first round of public consultation on this project finished on 3 April 2018.

 In putting together the Draft Hibiscus and Bays Open Space Management Plan, we identified a number of pieces of land that need to be either classified or reclassified under the Reserves Act.

-This process must be completed before we can notify the draft plan.
+This process has now been completed and we are currently finalising the draft plan.

 We anticipate providing an opportunity for you to have your say on the draft plan in February/March 2019.